Tameside logo

 • Keep any documents, containers as potential evidence.

-It is the responsibility of any individual or organisation who is affiliated to Tameside Safeguarding Adults Board to take action if they suspect abuse or neglect of an adult subject to the safeguarding concern.
+It is the responsibility of any individual or organisation who is affiliated to Tameside Safeguarding Adult Partnership Board to act if they suspect abuse or neglect of an adult subject to the safeguarding concern.

 By completing and submitting this form, you are agreeing that any information contained in this referral can be shared with other appropriate council employees in accordance with the Data protection act.